Community support platform focused on clarity, trust, and action

 HopeBridge Community Learning Fund

-HopeBridge Community Learning Fund is a community-focused nonprofit supporting learners, families, and local partners through educational programs and digital access initiatives.
-This project focused on improving how the organization communicates its mission, connects users to support pathways, and builds trust with donors and volunteers through a clearer, more structured digital experience.
+HopeBridge Community Learning Fund is a community-focused organization supporting learners, families, and local partners through educational programs and digital access initiatives.
+This platform direction focused on improving how the organization communicates support pathways, builds trust with donors and volunteers, and helps users understand what they can do next without friction.

-RoleUX Design, UI Design, Information Architecture, Content Strategy
+RoleUX Strategy, UI Design, Information Architecture, Content Structure

 ToolsFigma, Wireframing, UX Research, HTML, CSS